 Gasconade County Commissioners and the Gasconda County Broadband Committee continue to talk about connectivity solutions in the region, and whether Rescue Plan funds could be used as part of the solution.

 The state has created a $275 million fund for communications projects "related to broadband infrastructure, including cell towers, or public safety, if eligible."
-It requres that local governments and private providers applying include matching funds.
+It requires that local governments and private providers applying include matching funds, and gives preference to “projects that provide broadband access to frontier, unserved, and underserved areas as designated by the department of commerce.”
+The bill also gives preference to projects that provide a higher match rate.

 Bozeman has allocated $94,000 towards broadband infrastructure projects around the city.